First Amendment Banned as they move to Censor the Internet

 Apart from the Constitutional question, what does the censorship ability of social media giants like Google, YouTube, Facebook, Twitter, and others say about your democratic access to information on the Internet to all sides of an issue?
 If this action is allowed to stand, you will be denied that access and only hear the side of the issue that Godless collectivists want you to hear.

 Now I don’t have a problem with the social media giants or any company for that matter to responsibly choose to limit the content they make available or allow others to make available on the Internet.
 Censoring obscene, defamatory, threats to national security, material promoting illegal activities, theft of intellectual property, and inciting violence would actually be their social responsibility to protect their customers from the predatory practices of criminals.
 But, that’s NOT what they’re doing here.
-They’re censoring voices that contradict their political perspectives.
+They’re censoring voices that contradict their political perspectives in an effort to influence elections.

 I also don’t have a problem with a company limiting the content based upon the relevancy to their values and mission.